5 Amazing Ruins to Visit in Rome (That Aren’t the Colosseum)

 Stroll through the grassy meadows just southwest of the Colosseum and explore the Palace of Domitian, which includes a stadium, as well as the houses of other nobility, and ancient temples.
 The Palatine Hill also provides some beautiful views of Rome and the Colosseum.

-Visiting the Palatine Hill
+Tips for Visiting the Palatine Hill

-Tickets to the Palatine Hill are €16 per adult (children 16 and under are free), and includes admission to the Roman Forum and the Colosseum.
+Tickets to the Palatine Hill include admission to the Roman Forum and the Colosseum.
 You can also pay extra to book a guided 3 hour tour through the Colosseum, Palatine Hill, and Roman Forum.

 Roman Forum